thomd/stylegan2-toonification/README.md

 We use a collection of about 1000 disney/pixar style cartoon face images which were collected using a web scraper and a custom web tool for image management and image cropping.

+Store cartoon face images in `./cartoon-images`.

-### Face Alignment
+### Cartoon Face Alignment

 As we are going to apply transfer-learning on the **FFHQ_512 model**, we have to **resize** all images to 512&times;512 and **align** all cartoon images to have similar face-keypoint positions as the face images used to train FFHQ.

-In oder to find face-keypoints, we need to begin with detectng faces.
+In oder to find face-keypoints, we need to begin with detecting cartoon faces.

-The [dlib](http://dlib.net/) library provides two functions that can be used for face detection:
+The [dlib](http://dlib.net/) library provides two functions that can be used for cartoon face detection:

 1. **HOG + Linear SVM** face detection (fast and less accurate)
 2. **MMOD CNN** face detector (slow and more accurate)